 I finished up in Suez in a place called Tel el-Kebir, which was in the middle of the desert.
 It had a 26 mile perimeter which we had to guard.
 We lived under canvas in tents and to this day I cannot walk into a tent or a marquee without the hairs on the back of my head rising.
 I can’t walk on the sand and when the grandchildren were younger Grandpa would sit on the promenade while they played on the sand.
 It was just one of those strange things.

-The Purser for Cunard
+Purser for Cunard

-So I say, after I came out of the army, I obviously thought about what I was going to do.
-I was out east for, what, twenty odd months.
-Then I came back to the UK, we were demobbed, and I thought, “I think I’ll be a geologist.”
-For some unknown reason I fancied geology.
-So I applied for university, Liverpool, and went to the interview, was accepted and had about five or six hours to spare before my train back home.
-I wandered down to Pier Head, which was radically different to what it is now. it was dirty, there was the Cunard Building, the Liver Building and I think the RAC Building on the front.
-I wandered down there and anchored in the river, alongside the docks, were six ocean-going liners.
-This was the days of real ocean going.
-I thought to myself, “This looks interesting.”
-I thought, I’ll just be cheeky.
-And I walked into the Cunard Building along the sea-front there and virtually said, “Give us a job.”
-That’s true.
+After being away for roughly 20 months I came back to the UK.
+We were demobbed and I had to think about what I was going to do.
+For some unknown reason I thought I would like to be a geologist.
+I applied to Liverpool University and was accepted.
+After the interview I had five or six hours to spare before my train home so I wandered down to Pier Head.
+There was the Cunard Building, the Liver Building and the RAC Building on the front and anchored in the river, alongside the docks, were six ocean-going liners.
+These were the days of real ocean going.
+I thought it looked interesting and decided that I would be cheeky.
+I walked into the Cunard Building and said, ‘Give us a job’.